-- the management with legal responsibility for Occupational Health and Safety, - employees' representative(s) with responsibility for Occupational Health and Safety, - personnel responsible for monitoring employees' health, for example doctors and nurses, - permanent and temporary employees,
+- i) the management with legal responsibility for Occupational Health and Safety, - ii) employees' representative(s) with responsibility for Occupational Health and Safety. - iii) personnel responsible for monitoring employees' health, for example, doctors and nurses.
+Justifications in case of interviews conducted remotely shall be recorded. - iv) managers and permanent and temporary employees.